-The Different Parts and Functions of MS Word Window
+Different Parts of MS Word Window and its Functions

-The following are the functions of the various parts of the MS Word Window:
+The following are parts of MS Word window and its functions:

 The File tab is replaced in Office button in Word 2007.
 You can click it to see the back stage view.
 This is where you go to open or save a file, make a new document, print a document, or do anything else that has to do with files.

 Quick Access Toolbar

 This Quick Access Toolbar is one of Microsoft Word Window 2019’s most important parts.
 It is also at the top left corner of the screen, right above the File Tab.
 It is where the commands you use most often are kept..
 By default, it includes the Save, Undo, and Redo commands You can change the way this toolbar looks to suit your needs.

 The title bar is a component of the Word window.
 It is situated at the top and middle of the document window and displays the program or document’s name.
 When we open that particular document in Microsoft Word, the title will appear to us as Document1 – Word.
 It is referring to a generic name that is shown by the software of the program.
 When we save our document, we have the option of giving it a new name that is more appropriately associated with our file.

 Ribbon of MS Word Window

 The Ribbon contains multiple tabs, which you can find near the top of the MS Word window.
 Word uses a tabbed Ribbon system instead of traditional menus.
 The Ribbon contains all of the commands you will need to perform common tasks in Word.
 It has multiple tabs, each with several groups of commands.

 - Tabs − These appear across the top of the Ribbon and contain groups of related commands.
 Home, Insert, Page Layout are examples of ribbon tabs.